vikingair/spy4js/README.md

 Another possible configuration is to make the spy persist while other spies have to restore when ["restoreAll"](#restoreall) was called.
 This spy can ONLY RESTORE the mocked object when you configure it back to be NOT PERSISTENT.
 This configuration can only be applied to mocking spies.
-For Spies created with `new Spy()` this configuration will throw an exception.
+For Spies created with `Spy()` this configuration will throw an exception.

 ### calls
 ```